 As an artist, I'd had a bit of success when I was asked to illustrate a book for a friend who was publishing through a small press.
 I started to produce more work, mostly for myself but I managed to sell some.

 I stumbled into the planetarium field almost by accident.
 But I managed to get a job working at a planetarium at a small museum and really enjoyed it.
 One of my co-workers taught physics at the local community college and he encouraged me to go back to school.
 When I told him about my math woes, he showed me that I knew more than I thought I did.
 I took his advice and returned to college at the age of 29.
 My major?
 Physics.
-Now that was a challenge.
+Now that

 As all this was happening, I'd gotten involved with a woman who I thought was above me but far too interesting for me not to pursue.
 Fortunately, she found me interesting and we got married shortly after I started college.

 I thought I'd have to fight my way through my first year but did really well and it was easier than I'd thought.
 I ran for student body president but didn't win.
 However, due to some misdeeds by the person who did win, I managed to get that job.
 I won some academic scholarships and was inducted into two different honor societies.
 Little successes started to build.
 New neural pathways were being built as well.
 Now I didn't feel comfortable with not succeeding.
 Success was like a powerful, alluring drug and I liked it!